Speech Recognition Accuracy, Why Does it Matter?

 Have you ever tried using Apple’s Siri or Amazon’s Alexa and struggled to have the AI pick up on exactly what you were saying?
 These issues in picking up your spoken words relate directly to speech recognition accuracy.
 As the requirements for automatic speech recognition are constantly changing and increasing, the need for accurate speech recognition is more important than ever before.
-One major problem with many speech recognition software options is they struggle to pick up words, phrases and utterances outside of the scope of standard speech.
+One major problem with many speech recognition software options is they struggle to pick up words, phrases, and utterances outside of the scope of standard speech.
 For instance, someone who speaks English with a heavy accent will struggle to have their words understood by a virtual assistant like Siri.

 Moreover, there are significant racial and gender biases associated with many speech recognition programs as well.
-For instance, automakers have for years admitted that the speech recognition features that they implement into their vehicles works more effectively for men when compared to women.
+For instance, automakers have for years admitted that the speech recognition features that they implement into their vehicles work more effectively for men when compared to women.
 To give another example, research by Dr. Tatman published by the North American Chapter of the Association for Computational Linguistics or NAACL indicated that Google’s speech recognition rated as 13% more accurate for men than for women.
-To make matters worse, Google has regularly been rated the highest performer in providing speech recognition technology when compared to other offerings from companies such as IBM Watson, AT&T, Bing and WIT.
+To make matters worse, Google has regularly been rated the highest performer in providing speech recognition technology when compared to other offerings from companies such as IBM Watson, AT&T, Bing, and WIT.

 Why does speech recognition accuracy matter?

 While many people associate speech recognition technology with asking an AI assistant to complete a simple task, the uses for this software have come to be far more reaching and impactful than ever before.
 Voice recognition can now be used to influence important aspects of people’s lives including job hiring, transportation, and immigration decisions, among many others.
 Case in point, an Irish woman failed a spoken English proficiency test while trying to immigrate to Australia in 2017, despite the fact that she was a highly educated native speaker of English.